 - offers of securities whose denomination per unit amounts to at least €100,000; or

-- offers addressed to investors who acquire securities for a total consideration of at least €100,000 per investor for each separate offer.46
+- offers addressed to investors who acquire securities for a total consideration of at least €100,000 per investor for each separate offer.49

 Issuers will have to comply with the AML/CTF Law, as well as ordinary civil and commercial law provisions.

-To be registered in the register, VASPs must also comply with the governance requirements of Article 7-1 Paragraph 3 of the AML/CTF Law related to the individuals exercising management functions and the ultimate beneficial owners (UBOs) of the providers themselves.
+To register, VASPs must also comply with the governance requirements of Article 7-1 Paragraph 3 of the AML/CTF Law on the individuals exercising management functions and the ultimate beneficial owners (UBOs) of the providers themselves.
 The individuals exercising management functions and the UBOs must submit evidence of their professional standing to the CSSF.
 Professional standing is assessed on the basis of police records and any other elements showing that the persons concerned are of good repute and offer every guarantee of irreproachable conduct.